top of page

 Tucked beneath the bustle of Earl’s Court on a Tuesday evening, the Troubadour feels like an eclectic venue frozen in time.
 Since opening in 1954, the legendary cafe and music venue has hosted everyone from Bob Dylan to Joni Mitchell to Florence and the Machine, and stepping into its awkwardly shaped basement room feels like stepping into music history itself.
 The small stage sits pushed into the corner beneath warm fairy lights, while friends squeeze shoulder to shoulder between tiny tables and the bar.
 It is intimate, electric and brilliantly unfussy.
 As the room filled, people greeted each other, old friends and new and, for one night, it genuinely felt as though everyone there was personally cheering Blair Davie on from the sidelines.

-Speaking about how brilliant and lovely they/them is only solidified the thoughts I had carried throughout the evening.
-Even better was meeting Davie himself, who politely shook hands and thanked me personally for coming, before everyone slowly drifted back into the dark London night and towards the Tube, still carrying the warmth of the evening.
+The final reminder of the evening’s authenticity came afterwards, standing beside the stage, outside the stage door, and getting the opportunity to meet Davie’s aunt, who warmly joked that she was lucky enough to hear Blair sing for free at home.
+Speaking about how brilliant and lovely Blair is only solidified the thoughts I had carried throughout the evening.
+Even better was meeting Davie themselves, who politely shook hands and thanked me personally for coming, before everyone slowly drifted back into the dark London night and towards the Tube, still carrying the warmth of the evening.

 SETLIST